 To send in your articles, press releases or events, please email, edit@sunmediaonline.com/ nomita@sunmediaonline.com

-What is Diplomatic Mission?
+What is a Diplomatic Mission?

 A Diplomatic Mission is a group of people that represent one state or international intergovernmental agency in another state.
 Missions are a resident representation in the host country.
-It could also be a non – resident permanent Mission to a few countries.
+It could also be a non-resident permanent Mission to a few countries.

-What is Embassy?
+What is an Embassy?

 An Embassy is a permanent diplomatic Mission and is headed by Ambassador or High Commissioner.
 The office of an Ambassador is called an Embassy.
 Missions between Commonwealth countries are called High Commissions.